unknownchesspawn/AK-grabber/README.md

 # AK GRABBER
 ![image](https://github.com/unknownchesspawn/AK-grabber/blob/main/AKgui.png?raw=true)
-(🔴)thansk for ZINO a Chinese coder helped me with the codes
+(🔴)thanks for ZINO a Chinese coder helped me with the codes

 [✅] AK Grabber is a powerful spyware to steal every single data from your victims.